pustotnik/zenmake/docs/buildconf.rst

     You can use native paths but it's recommended to use wherever possible POSIX paths (Symbol ``/`` is used as a separator in a path).
     With POSIX paths you will ensure the same paths on different platforms/operation systems.
-On Windows POSIX paths will be converted into windows paths automatically.
+POSIX paths will be converted into native paths automatically.
 But not vice versa.
+    For example, path 'my/path' will be converted into 'my\\path' on Windows.
     Also it's recommended to use relative paths wherever possible.

 Below is the detailed description of each buildconf variable.